 • Either party ends the call.

 Webex Calling generates two CDR data.
-The table below explains the CDR field names and data representations (CDR1, CDR2)
+The following table explains the CDR field names and data representations (CDR1, CDR2)

 CDR field namesAlice ↔ Bob call leg